 Money derives its value from the commodification of all things and experiences.
 In society, everything has a price: food, communication, entertainment, shelter, education, et al. The message sent is that some things are beyond reach unless the price can be paid.
 On the one hand, it is reasonable to establish a value measurement as craftmanship represents effort.
 However, the price does not necessarily match the value of the thing.
 Sometimes, the price does not represent the effort or sacrifices required to match the price.
 There is some subjectivity involved in what has value and what does not.
 But all are relative to income.
 This creates pockets of humanity who 'have this' and 'do not have that'.
 The most valuable use of money is supporting the individual's basic needs and pursuing interests.
 Frequent disruption of these factors nurtures envy, anxiety, and negative feelings.
 This is why pay reviews are so crucial for people and professionals.
 Organisations trade capital for employee effort.
 It is crucial effort matches reward.

-The running issue seems transactionality, which says all things are fleeting, temporary, and disposable.
+The running issue seems to be 'transactionality', which says all things are fleeting, temporary, and disposable.
 Those who possess something others value get more (but not forever).
 The substance of value is fleeting.
 Humble resilience in the face of indifference is the real determiner of well-being.
 This goes for those subjected to indifference and those who work against the tide.
 I find it difficult to see how anyone forever swimming against a current of envy, anxiety, and learned helplessness can be happy.
 We, the people professionals, have a responsibility not to ignore or add to the tide.
-We should accept that people's past cannot be changed but endeavour to nurture gentle stability, belief, trust, and acceptance.
+We should accept that a person's past cannot be changed but endeavour to nurture gentle stability, belief, trust, and acceptance.
 The degree of impact the workplace can have on each of the eight influences is unclear.
-However, awareness of these societal questions and a deeper understanding of the eight influences drastically improve the understanding of well-being.
+However, awareness of these societal questions and a deeper understanding of the eight influences may drastically improve the understanding of well-being.